 What is so notable about Antwerp, which is still a major industrial city, is that in one view, you can see dozens of wind turbines, coal being shipped, even a nuclear plant billowing smoke, which we see as we sail out of Antwerp the next morning.

 Antwerp is really worth a longer stay.
-Use the Antwerp City Card as your guide to discover the city from head to toe.
-The card gives you free entrance to museums, churches, attractions and public transport; as well as some great discounts (https://www.visitantwerpen.be/en/antwerp-city-card).
+The Antwerp City Card provides free entrance to the city’s top museums, churches, attractions and public transport; as well as some great discounts (www.visitantwerpen.be/en/antwerp-city-card).

 We leave Belgium and continue on into The Netherlands.